The Bentley MBA

 Full-Time: In our traditional format, you’ll be part of a diverse cohort attending day classes in your first year.
 In your second year, you’ll customize your program through a broad selection of evening electives.

 Accelerated Online: Our Accelerated Online format delivers the Bentley MBA to working professionals whose dynamic schedules require the ultimate flexibility.
-The six-week course intervals allows you to focus on one course at a time, performing the work at whatever time of day works best for you.
+The six-week course intervals allow you to focus on one course at a time, performing the work at whatever time of day works best for you.
 Limited meeting times offer an opportunity to fully engage with faculty and classmates.

 The Bentley MBA prepares you for a wide range of careers, no matter the industry you are interested in.
 See below for a partial list of employers and job titles our alumni have achieved over the past year.